rikedyp/APLCourse/docs/Selecting-from-arrays.md

 There is also an **index** function `⍺⌷⍵` which has two distinctions:

 - It is a function with the same syntax as other functions
-- It applies to any rank array by automatically filling in less-major cells
+- It applies to any rank array by automatically filling in less-major cells (those cells defined by trailing axes)

 ```APL
       (1 2)(2 3)⌷(2 3 4⍴⎕A)
       (2 3 4⍴⎕A)[1 2;2 3;]
 ```

-!!!
-Note
-	The cells of an array are scalars, and indexing always returns the cells.

 ### Take and drop
 We can chop off the edges of an array using **take** `⍺↑⍵` and **drop** `⍺↓⍵`.